dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 When creating an application with WebStorm, you are asked to provide an application name.
-By convention, application names, and thus, the related files and directories, are lowercase, with words separated by underscores (`_`).
+By convention, application names
+(and thus, the related files and directories) are lowercase, with words separated by underscores (`_`).

 ##Other resources